pywbem/pywbemtools/docs/pywbemcli/cmdshelp.rst

       Pywbemcli may be terminated from this mode by entering <CTRL-D>, :q, :quit, :exit

+      In the repl mode, <CTRL-r> man be used to initiate an interactive search of the history file.

+      Interactive mode also includes an autosuggest feature that makes suggestions from the command history as the command the user types in the command and options.

     Command Options:
       -h, --help  Show this help message.